Nevenall/gulp-bookshelf/docs/devlog.md

 Got the pages going pretty well in snowpack, but it doesn't really do the internal relative links very well.
 I would have to do some kind of fix up for each link in the page, which I don't want to do.

+## 1.27.2023, danb

+hello old friend.
+Lots of changes, but also, the basics are still the same. we have mostly switched to postcss, but it looks like https://preset-env.cssdb.org/ will cover most of the things we want to do, and include future css features.

+also, can we take a look at https://vitejs.dev/? for the frontend building